 - User – A user is someone who logs in to the CMS user interface to work with different parts of the platform.
 A user can belong to one or more user groups and have different roles, depending on which parts of the Optimizely platform they use, their tasks, and the size and setup of the organization.

 - Website owner – A website owner is someone with overall business and/or technical responsibility for the content and performance of one or more websites.
-The website owner may monitor reports for activities such as page conversions, customer reviews, or sales progress; rarely creates content but can be involved in the approval of content created by others.
-A website owner may also have administrative access, and be the owner of mailing clients used for organizing campaign mailings.
+The website owner may monitor reports for activities such as page conversions, customer reviews, or sales progress and approve content created by others, rather than creating content.
+A website owner may also have administrative access and own mailing clients for organizing campaign mailings.

 - Content editor – A content editor is someone with access to the editorial interface who creates and publishes content on the website.
-Content editors with understanding of the website content work with search optimization for selected content in search results.
+Content editors who understand the website content work with search optimization for selected content in search results.
 Editors may also want to follow-up on content with unusually high or low conversion rates to update or delete this content.

 - Marketer – A marketer creates omnichannel campaigns and content with targeted banner advertisements to ensure that customers get a consistent on-site experience.
-The marketer also monitors campaign KPIs to optimize page conversion.
-A marketer with understanding of the website content may also optimize search for campaigns, and promote content using personalization features.
+The marketer also monitors campaign KPIs to optimize page conversions.
+A marketer who understands the website content may also optimize search for campaigns and promote content using personalization features.

-- Merchandiser – A merchandiser typically works with stock on an e-commerce website to ensure that the strongest products are put in focus.
+- Merchandiser – A merchandiser typically works with stock on an ecommerce website to ensure that the strongest products are put in focus.
 This role may create landing pages, enrich product content, set product pricing, coordinate cross-product selling, oversee delivery and distribution of stock, and deal with suppliers.
-A merchandiser may want to identify search queries with unusually high or low conversion rates, to adjust the search.
-May also work with product promotion using personalization features.
+A merchandiser may want to identify search queries with unusually high or low conversion rates to adjust the search.
+They may also work with product promotion using personalization features.

 - Customer Service Representative – A customer service representative (CSR) works in the Optimizely Customized Commerce order management user interface.
 Tasks may include updating or creating orders, updating customer information, and managing subscriptions and payments.
 The manual order work is often initiated by customers through a support function.

 - Administrator – An administrator configures system settings from the administration user interface, including search, languages, personalization, and user access.
 Administrators usually have extended access rights compared to other user groups, and can access all parts of the Optimizely platform.
-They may also have administration access to integrated third-party systems.
-The administrator may also be the contact person for communication with the developers maintaining the website.
+They may also have administration access to integrated third-party systems and be the contact person for communication with the developers maintaining the website.

-Use the Product selector to specify roles for a specific product in your suite, or roles for all of the products.
+Use the Product selector to specify roles for a specific product in your suite or roles for all products.

 - Click Add Role.